OWASP/www-project-developer-guide/draft/06-secure-design/06-exception-error-handling.md

 * Ensure the payload being logged is of a defined maximum length and that the logging mechanism enforces that length.

-* Ensure no sensitive data can be logged; E.g. cookies, HTTP “GET” method, authentication credentials.
+* Ensure no sensitive data can be logged; E.g. cookies, HTTP GET method, authentication credentials.

 * Examine if the application will audit the actions being taken by the application on behalf of the client (particularly data manipulation/Create, Read, Update, Delete (CRUD) operations).